Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Introduction and statement of main results

 Noting that $\dd_\rho(\bx,\by)\gtrsim c(\rho)|\bx-\by|$, it follows that $\phi(\bx,\by)$ is singular of order $n+\a$, $\phi(\bx,\by) \lesssim \one_{|\bx-\by|\leq 2R_0}|\bx-\by|^{-(n+\a)}$.
 Thus, the topological kernel \eqref{eqs:dist} belongs to the general class short-range kernels \eqref{eq:cutoff}.
 It reflects short-range communication (of diameter $\leq 2R_0$), maintaining finite amplitude $\{\by \ | \ \phi(\bx,\by) \gtrsim 1\}$ within active topological neighborhoods

 where $c_0$ is an empirical constant indicating perception ability of the agents.
-The kernel is non-convolutive, and though $\phi$ is symmetric $\phi(\bx,\by) = \phi(\by,\bx)$, the total action of $K(\bx,\by,t):=\phi(\bx,\by)\rho(\by)$ is not.
+The kernel is non-convolutive, and though $\phi$ is symmetric $\phi(\bx,\by) = \phi(\by,\bx)$, the full kernel that appears in the alignment term, $K(\bx,\by,t):=\phi(\bx,\by)\rho(\by)$, is not.
 The proper notion of the non-symmetric (strongly) singular alignment action on the right of \eqref{e:main}, $\cC_\phi(\rho, f)= \int \phi(\bx,\by)(f(\by)-f(\bx))\rho(\by)\dby$, is discussed in section \ref{s:topo}.
 This brings us to our second main result. \begin{theorem}[{\bf Flocking of short-range topological kernels}] Let $(\rho,\bu)$ be a global smooth solution of the topological model \eqref{e:main}, \eqref{eqs:dist} on $\T^n$.
 Assume that the density $\rho(t,\cdot)$ satisfies,

 Then the solution aligns with $\bu_\infty$ with at least a root-logarithmic rate

 \end{theorem}